peterjc/picobio/assembly_comparison/README.rst

 .. image:: images/TY2482_vs_NC_018658.png
    :height: 400px
    :width: 400px
-   :alt: Thumbnail of TY-2482 assembly versus NC_018658 reference
+   :alt: Thumbnail of first TY-2482 assembly versus NC_018658 reference

 All the contigs mapped with these default settings are very small, but the figure shows matches all the way round the genome which is a good sign.